marcoromanelli-github/docs/quickstart/about-star.md

 ### Our Goal

-Our heart is set on creating a vibrant community where our High-Performance Computing (HPC) cluster is a beacon of collaboration and discovery.
+Our heart is set on creating a community where our cluster is a symbol of collaboration and discovery.
 We are wishing to provide a supportive space where researchers and students can express their scientific ideas and explore unchanted areas.
-We are here to make the complicated world of computational research a shared path of growth, learning, and significant discoveries for the ones that are eager to learn.
+We aim to make the complicated world of computational research a shared path of growth, learning, and significant discoveries for the ones that are eager to learn.

 ## Operations Team